-This multimedia installation by artist Kathleen Fox is part of the established series of contemporary art exhibitons at the Freud Museum.
+This multimedia installation by artist Kathleen Fox is part of the established series of contemporary art exhibitions at the Freud Museum.

 Kathleen Fox situates her practice within the critical context of surrealism, a movement explicitly grounded in creative response to Freud’s psychoanalytical discourse.

-The exhibition is centred in a collection of mounted boxes that use light, sound and texture to introduce themes of eroticism and death that underpin the realm of the unconscious.
-The work aims to model and explore Freud’s spatial concept of the conscious and unconscious mind – for which he used the metaphor of a house and its component rooms.
+The exhibition was centred in a collection of mounted boxes that use light, sound and texture to introduce themes of eroticism and death that underpin the realm of the unconscious.
+The work aimed to model and explore Freud’s spatial concept of the conscious and unconscious mind – for which he used the metaphor of a house and its component rooms.

 The installation questions the way in which the thresholds between the conscious and the unconscious are negotiated and how the viewer is impelled into spaces that are simultaneously real and imaginary.
-It invites re-assessment of how Freud’s therory has been utilised and developed within surrealism, something which will be a central theme of the accompanying one day conference, to be held on Saturday 09 October.
+It invited re-assessment of how Freud’s theory has been utilised and developed within surrealism, something which will be a central theme of the accompanying one day conference, held on Saturday 9 October 2010.

 The artist has exhibited and published her work internationally, often within the context of surrealist group activities, notably the exhibition ‘As far As My Legs Can Carry Me’ at the Terezin Memorial Museum in the Czech Republic (2008).

-The exhibition has been made possible by the generous support of the Henry Moore Foundation and Norwich University College of the Arts.
+The exhibition was been made possible by the generous support of the Henry Moore Foundation and Norwich University College of the Arts.